-More than 30,000 people are and shot and killed in the U.S. each year.
+More than 30,000 people are shot and killed in the U.S. each year.
 About two-thirds of these, 20,000 people, are suicides.
-In other words, two out of three people who use a gun to kill use it on themselves.
+In other words, two out of three people who use a gun to kill a person use it on themselves.

 Just as an aside, using a gun to kill yourself is selfish.
 Guns are messy.
 Gun wounds ruin furniture, wallpaper, and appliances.
 They also show a general disrespect for other people around you.
 Someone is going to have to clean up your mess.
 Cleaning up your life is the better strategy, and it's way more fun.
 Just go ask someone who's done it.
 Seriously.